Finger on the App: Finger on the App 2

 MrBeast announced Finger on the App 2, a sequel to the original game, on December 26, 2020, with the initial release date being December 29, 2020.
-Around 2 and a half months after the initial announcement, a new release date was made which was March 20, 2021, at 5 PM Eastern Standard Time with the ending prize being USD$100,000, with the countdown being put on the MrBeast Games website, the delay was due to the system of the app crashing because of a massive amount of downloads.
-Rules also provided that players must be at least 18 years old and reside in either the United States, Canada (excluding the province of Quebec), and Mexico with it being released for Android on the Google Play Store and for iOS on the App Store.
-Another major difference between the original app and Finger on the App 2 is there were now in-game purchases where users can buy extra lives and a battle mode, an ingame PvP mode, where users could earn cookies, a form of ingame currency, in order to buy extra lives instead of spending money.
-At the end of the challenge, which was 2 days and 3 hours after the initial release, a user by the name of Swagbacon123 received the USD$100,000 prize after an announcement in a tweet by MrBeast.
-The second place user was also awarded USD$20,000 as stated in the same tweet.
+Around 2 and a half months after the initial announcement, a release date of March 20, 2021, 5 PM Eastern Standard Time, was announced.
+The ending prize was USD$100,000, with the countdown being put on the MrBeast Games website.
+There was a delay was due to the system of the app crashing because of a massive amount of downloads.
+The rules stated that players must be at least 18 years old and reside in either the United States, Canada (excluding the province of Quebec), and Mexico.
+It was released for Android and iOS.
+A major difference between the original app and Finger on the App 2 is that there were now in-game purchases, where users could buy extra lives.
+There was also a battle mode where users could earn cookies, a form of ingame currency, which could also be used to buy extra lives.
+After 2 days and 3 hours, a user by the name of Swagbacon123 received the $100,000 prize.
+The second place user was awarded $20,000.

 App glitches

-According to many sources, the app had many problems including touch sensory issues and in-app purchasing problems with those who bought extra lives never receiving extra lives and unable to get refunds.
-After the challenge however, MrBeast directly offered refunds to anyone who bought extra lives.
+According to many sources, the app had many problems including touch sensory issues and in-app purchasing problems with those who bought extra lives never receiving extra lives and being unable to get refunds.
+After the challenge, MrBeast directly offered refunds to anyone who bought extra lives.